AWS SSM Patch Failed – No IMDS credentials – S3 Access Denied – Solution

 Most everybody is familiar with Time-based project scheduling – the work breakdown and the deadline specification happens first, and then the PM tries to get resources to meet the deadlines.
 The manual method of making resources work is called resource leveling.

 Resource-based project scheduling puts the availability of resources first.
 Each resource, e.g. a software developer, has a calendar of availability, with the already allocated dates blocked out.
-The PM assigns the task to the resource, and the system allocates the first avaliable time period automatically.
+The PM assigns the task to the resource, and the system allocates the first available time period automatically.

 If a PM rearranges the order of tasks or entire projects, the system rearranges the date ranges allocated to the tasks.
 The PM can easily see if a proposed deadline can be met with the available resources, or do other projects need to be re-prioritized to ensure success.